melvinmt/gt/README.md

 }
 ```

-By default, Origin and Target are set to `xx` to prevent out of bound runtime errors.
+By default, Origin and Target are set to `"xx"` to prevent out of bound runtime errors.

 ## Feedback